TobiasBg/WP-Table-Reloaded/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.9.4

-WP-Table Reloaded enables you to create and manage tables, without having to write HTML code, and it adds valuable functions for your visitors.
+WP-Table Reloaded is outdated!
+Please install its successor TablePress only.
+Visit http://tablepress.org/ for more information.

 == Description ==